KiraDiShira/Git/TheFourAreas/Readme.md

 that doesn't mean that the index is empty.
 It means that the index contains the same files and folders as the repository.

+We can double check that with the git diff command.
+Git diff gives you the differences between two areas.
+One thing that is a bit counterintuitive about diff is if I use diff without any argument, then it's going to compare the working area with the index.
+Right now, they contain exactly the same data, so the diff is empty.
+But usually, I don't use this diff style, not too often.
+The git status command is usually all I need to see the difference between what I have that is my working area and what I am going to commit, the index.
+Instead, most of the times I want to compare the stuff I want to commit with the stuff I already committed.
+That is, I want to compare the index with the repository.
+For that, you can use git diff with the --cached option.
+Right now, the index and the latest committing the repository are aligned, so this diff is also empty.
+Okay, we're all clean.

 <img src="https://github.com/KiraDiShira/Git/blob/master/TheFourAreas/Images/tfa5.png" />